New Mexico Cannabis Producers Rules

 - Proof that the plumbing is of adequate size and design, as well as adequately installed and maintained

-- Proof that all weighting or measuring devices used in the wholesale of cannabis are appropriately documented as having undergone certified registration and calibration
+- Proof that all weighing or measuring devices used in the wholesale of cannabis are appropriately documented as having undergone certified registration and calibration

 - Diagrams of the proposed premises